Big-Life-Lab/cchsflow/README.md

 ## Contributing

-Please follow [this guide](CONTRIBUTING.md) if you like to contribute to the *cchsflow* package.
+Please follow [this guide](CONTRIBUTING.md) if you would like to contribute to the *cchsflow* package.

-Feel free to contribute to this repository.
 We encourage PRs for additional variable transformations and derived variables that you believe may be helpul to the broad CCHS community.

 Currently, *cchsflow* supports the use of `variables.csv` and `variableDetails.csv` with R. SAS, Stata and other statistical packages are commonly used by the CCHS community.
 Please feel free to contribute to `cchsflow` by making a PR that creates verions of `RecWTable()` for other statistical and programming languages.